sailscastshq/docs.sailscasts.com/docs/klean-ui/components/date-range-picker.md

 Choosing a second date earlier than the first orders the result.
 The component does not leave the application with an inverted range.

+## Range rules

+- The calendar anchors to the field that opened it.
+It flips or shifts before leaving the viewport and follows the field through scroll, resize, and layout changes.
+- Start and end are inclusive; selecting the same date twice creates a valid one-day range.
+- Reverse calendar selection is ordered automatically.
+An inverted typed draft is reported as invalid without changing committed application state.
+- Clearing the start clears both boundaries.
+Typing an end without a start remains an invalid draft.
+- `min` and `max` constrain both boundaries.
+An `unavailable` date cannot be selected or crossed, so the result remains one contiguous range.
+- Arrow Down opens from either field.
+Escape and explicit dismissal return focus to that field; outside dismissal leaves focus at the new target.
+- Required, disabled, readonly, controlled, uncontrolled, locale, direction, and native form behavior need no additional configuration.

 ## API